The Challenge FundHOW TO APPLY

 THE CALL Concept Note Submission

-The deadline for the submission of concept notes for thethird call for applications is 20/22/2019 at 12.00 pm (noon) EAT (East African Time).
+The deadline for the submission of concept notes is 27th August 2020 at 12.00 pm (noon) EAT (East African Time).

 Any concept note submitted after the deadline will be rejected.